 What Happens To Your Body If Your Oxygen Levels Are Too Low?

 Oxygen is an essential ingredient for most life on earth.
-For humans, oxygen is a basic survival need, just like food and water.
+For humans, oxygen is a basic survival need, just like food and water, and had been a topic of discussion in relation to the missing submersible craft (via CNN).

 According to MedicalNewsToday, you might survive for a month or two without food; and you may hold out for a few days without water.
 However, oxygen is perhaps our most urgent survival need — we cannot live long without it.
 Long-term brain damage onsets when you are starved of oxygen for a meager four minutes.
 If you go another four-to-six minutes without oxygen, it could be fatal (via MedlinePlus).